mattmanning/mattmanning.github.com/_posts/2009-01-13-TimeMachine-+-Ubuntu-NAS.md

 A while back a little command that would let TimeMachine use network drive started floating around the Internet:

+{% highlight bash %}
-defaults write com.apple.systempreferences TMShowUnsupportedNetworkVolumes 1
+> defaults write com.apple.systempreferences TMShowUnsupportedNetworkVolumes 1
+{% endhighlight %}

 I already had SAMBA set up, but I had some problems, so I ended up following this tutorial — which I highly recommend — and setting up netatalk so I could share the volume over AFP.
 Looking back, I don't think SAMBA was the problem, I think the issue was with creating the initial backup disk image.
 I had to make the image locally and copy it over, as is explained in the troubleshooting section, but after that everything worked perfectly.